In this guide, I will show you how to use Regex for SEO, even if you have no programming knowledge.

 .

-OR / And Logic
+Filter by OR / AND Logic

 You’ll want to include one or more result or merge multiple conditions in your regular expressions using logical OR.